Wir leben im Ei.

 † 13.04.2015, Lübeck, Germany

 Günter Grass was born on October 16, 1927, in what was then the "Free City of Danzig".
-After attending elementary school and high school, he is deployed in 1944 as an anti-aircraft gunner and drafted as a soldier.
+After attending elementary school and high school, he registered voluntarily for the submarine force, as he confessed in his 2006 memoir "Beim Häuten der Zwiebel" ("Skinning the Onion").
+But since the submarine force no longer accepted anyone, he was called up to join the Waffen-SS in Dresden in 1944.
 At the end of the Second World War, Grass was taken prisoner by the US-American troops, but was released in 1946.
 After working as a farmhand and in a lime mine, he began an apprenticeship with a stonemason in Düsseldorf in 1947.
 He then studied graphic art and sculpture at the Düsseldorf Academy of Art from 1948 to 1952.
 From 1953 to 1956 he continued his studies at the Academy of Fine Arts in Berlin as a student of the sculptor Karl Hartung.

 In 1958, Grass reads the first chapter of his as yet unpublished novel at the annual meeting of "Gruppe 47", and this reading makes the previously largely unknown 32-year-old author suddenly famous.
 Publishers vie for the unfinished manuscript.
 Until 1958 he wrote mainly short prose, poems and plays, but in 1959 his novel Die Blechtrommel (en: The Tin Drum, 1959) was not only his overnight literary breakthrough, but also his immediate inclusion in the international literary canon of the day.
 The story of Oskar Matzerath, an oddball of small stature, set in Gdansk, together with the novella Katz und Maus (1961, en: Cat and Mouse, 1963) and the novel Hundejahre (1963, en: Dog Years, 1965), form the so-called Danzig Trilogy.